Education

 A proper business valuation looks at EBITDA, cash flow, assets, and market comparables.
 Business owners often work with a CPA, valuation expert, or M&A advisor to set the right selling price.

-What’s the best way to pass my business to my children?
+What are some common ways to pass my business to my children?

 Can I use an ESOP (Employee Stock Ownership Plan) to exit my business?